NBKRedSpy/QM_DecreaseWeaponsDegradation/SteamReadMe.txt

 [h1]Quasimorph Decrease Weapons Degradation[/h1]

-This repo is temporary until the Steam Version can be worked out with the original author.
-It may be deleted.

 Reduces the durability loss of weapons by 50%.
 The reduction multiplier can be set in the mod's configuration file.